-The origin of the Austrian glass company based in Kufstein (Tyrol) lies in the Jizera Mountains (Northern Bohemia), where the industrialist Josef Riedel (1816-1894) was in possession of numerous glassworks and was referred to as the "Glass King of the Jizera Mountains".
-His son Josef Anton Riedel (1862-1924) and grandson Walter Riedel (1895-1974) continued to expand the business.
-The family was expropriated in 1945/1946 during the expulsion of Germans from Czechoslovakia.
-With the financial help of the Swarovsk family (fabrication cut gemstones) in 1954 Claus Josef Riedel (1925-2004) got the chance to take over the Tyrolean glassworks from bankruptcy.
-His father Walter came back from captivity a year later.
-In 1956, the glass production in Kufstein was recorded under the name Riedel-Glas.
+The origin of the Austrian glass company based in Kufstein (Tyrol) is in the Isaer Mountains (North Bohemia), where the industrialist Josef Riedel (1816-1894) owned numerous glassworks and was called the "Glass King of the Jizera Mountains".
+His son Josef Anton Riedel (1862-1924) and grandson Walter Riedel (1895-1974) further expanded the company.
+The family was expropriated in 1945/1946 during the expulsion of the Germans from Czechoslovakia.
+With financial help from the Swarovsk family (manufacture of cut gemstones), in 1954 Claus Josef Riedel (1925-2004) was given the chance to take over the Tyrolean glassworks from bankruptcy.
+His father Walter returned from captivity a year later.
+In 1956 the glass production in Kufstein was started under the name Riedel-Glas.

-Today, the company is run in the 10th and 11th generation by Georg Josef Riedel and his son Maximilian.
-In 2004, Riedel acquired 100% of the shares of FX Nachtmann Bleikristall GmbH (the plant was closed in 2009) and with it the direct competitor Spiegelau.
+Today, the company is managed in the 10th and 11th generation by Georg Josef Riedel and his son Maximilian.
+In 2004 Riedel took over 100% of the shares of FX Nachtmann Bleikristall GmbH (the plant was closed in 2009) and with it the immediate competitor Spiegelau.
 The brands Riedel, Nachtmann and Spiegelau operate under the name "Riedel Glass Works".
-Since December 2004, Maximilian J. Riedel has been CEO of the Riedel subsidiary "Riedel Crystal of America".
-The US is now the largest export market.
+Maximilian J. Riedel has been CEO of the Riedel subsidiary "Riedel Crystal of America" since December 2004.
+The USA is now the largest export market.

-Claus Josef Riedel was the first to recognize the great influence of the glass form on perception.
-That the same wine from different glasses smells and tastes different.
-Georg Riedel developed from this the realization that "the content conditions the form" and the varietal according to different shape and size of the wine glasses demands in which Aroma and bouquet the wine to its best advantage.
+Claus Josef Riedel was the first to recognize the great influence of glass shape on perception.
+That the same wine smells and tastes different from different glasses.
+Georg Riedel developed the knowledge that "the content determines the form" and the varietal according to different shape and size of the wine glasses demands in which Aroma and bouquet of the wine come into their own.
 The development work of two generations forms the basis of the glass lines.
-The company's signature "Riedel" is engraved on the glass base, a point later indicating that it is second-choice glass.
-The most important glass lines are:
+The company signature "Riedel" is embossed on the base of the glass, one point afterwards says that it is second-choice glass.
+The main glass lines are:

-Sommelier: In 1973, Claus Riedel, in collaboration with the Italian Sommelier Association (ASI), presented the world's first gourmet glass series in Orvieto.
-It consists of 31 types and is the most successful handmade glass series in the world.
+Sommelier: In collaboration with the Italian Sommelier Association (ASI), Claus Riedel presented the world's first gourmet glass series in Orvieto in 1973.
+It comprises 31 types and is the most successful handmade glass series in the world.
 She also has an honorable place in the Museum of Modern Art in New York.

-Wine: In 1999, this machine-blown glass was introduced to those customers who did not appreciate the smooth glass on the table setting.
-The series includes eight types.
+Wine: In 1999 this machine-blown glass was introduced for those customers for whom the smooth glass on the laid table was not decorative enough.
+The series comprises eight types.